Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Lance M. Fritz - Union Pacific Corp.

 So, Scott, let's start by saying we have great respect for CSX, the management team there, their business.
 They run a good business.
-They've got a great business model and I'm sure Hunter is bringing significant change to that business model and he's got a great track record in our industry.
+They've got a great business model, and I'm sure Hunter is bringing significant change to that business model and he's got a great track record in our industry.
 Setting that aside, we run our business with an eye towards being as efficient as we possibly can be and driving our six value tracks.

-Now we keep our eyes open and we learn from anybody we can outside of our business and we've done that historically and we'll continue to do that.
+Now we keep our eyes open, and we learn from anybody we can outside of our business, and we've done that historically, and we'll continue to do that.
 A great case in point is the 600-some-odd low horsepower locomotives we've taken out of our network over the past couple of years.
-That was a lesson we learned from a couple of other entities and we figured out how to apply it to ourselves and we've done that effectively.
+That was a lesson we learned from a couple of other entities, and we figured out how to apply it to ourselves, and we've done that effectively.

 So our focus is get to that 60%, plus minus, by 2019 and then get to 55%.
 And we'll get there as quickly as we can, keeping in mind we've got a number of levers that we're moving in terms of growth on the top line, productivity and trying to drive core price.
 And again if somebody's got a great idea that looks like it can apply to our business model, we're going to use it, but it's not going to fundamentally change how we run our business or approach our strategy.